Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/configure-digital-views.md

     <img src="../../images/new-widget-data-entry.png" alt="new widget data" title="new widget data" style="border: 1px solid gray; zoom:75%;">

 4. Enter the following in the JavaScript Editor.
 This is a message template to display a pie chart with a break up for amounts spent under various heads like travel, food, and accommodation.
-For more on supported message templates, [refer here](https://developer.kore.ai/docs/bots/sdks/widget-sdk-message-formatting-and-templates/).
+For more on supported message templates, click [here](https://developer.kore.ai/docs/bots/sdks/widget-sdk-message-formatting-and-templates/).
-`var message =`

 ```
-{
-      "templateType": "piechart",
+{     "templateType": "piechart",
       "pie_type": "regular",
       "title": "Summary",
       "description": "monthly report",